flowtsohg/mdx-m3-viewer/README.md

 The `models` object holds objects containing paths to model files, with an optional hidden value.
 If it is true, the instance created for the model will be hidden by default.

-The `textures` object holds a map from texture paths use by the models, to custom textures that the custom models might be using.
+The `textures` object holds a map from texture paths used by the models, to custom textures that the custom models might be using.
 For example, the Warcraft 3 Azura Dragon uses the path "textures/azuredragon.blp" for its main diffuse texture.
 If the `textures` object would contain `"textures/azuradragon.blp": "some/other/texture.blp"`, then the path will be overriden for every model in the `models` object before they are loaded.

 The original texture paths (the keys in the `textures` object) must all be lower cased, and with forward slashes (Warcraft 3 uses back slashes).